 According to IBM’s X-Force Threat Intelligence Index, negligent employees cause two-thirds of all security incidents.
 The most well-intentioned people will fall for phishing attacks or accidentally disclose information unless they undergo awareness training regularly.
 The smallest slip-up could cause noncompliance (and hefty fines) or embarrassing and potentially costly data loss.
 Employees must be well educated on current threats and undergo repeated training.

 The first thing that staffers absolutely must understand is that IT personnel can only do so much — to have an effective cybersecurity strategy in place, every employee must contribute.
-Once they appreciate their import role in the protection equation, training can begin.
+Once they appreciate their important role in the protection equation, training can begin.
 Make sure to speak their language, highlighting how policies can benefit them as well as their company, so they don’t think of these programs as a hindrance.
 Engage employees with gamification, quizzes, questionnaires, multimedia, and hands-on activities to maintain interest and build knowledge.

 The repercussions of a small mistake can become enormous.
 Stay positive because scare tactics will only go so far and may leave staffers feeling hopeless.